Crusaid: History

-Discussions were initiated with a number of UK hospitals.
+Discussions were initiated with several UK hospitals.
 The Kensington and Chelsea Hospital offered to initiate the first day-care centre in the United Kingdom for the treatment of HIV; CRUSAID funded it.
 Derek Frost offered his services as interior designer pro-bono.
 He invited the artists, Howard Hodgkin and Patrick Proctor to design the windows.
 The Kobler Center was opened by Diana, Princess of Wales.

 In 1990, CRUSAID started its annual Walk for Life, with thousands of people walking through London.
 In 1991 walks were held in London, Birmingham, Manchester, Glasgow and Windsor, with proceeds going to local AIDS projects.
 Gilbert and George sold 25 paintings at the Anthony d’Offay Gallery and donated over £500,000 for HIV-related projects.
 Support from West End theatre producers led to the selling of tickets for sold-out shows to people happy to match the ticket price (paid to the theatre) with a donation to the charity.
 Watson retired as chair after eight years and was succeeded by Lord Eatwell.
 Henning retired as director in December 1996 and was followed by James Deutsch, who was in the post for about five years.

 The CRUSAID board soon decided that the organisation could not handle the cost of organising more events.
 They decided to forgo them unless a sponsor could be found.
 However, this move did lower the public profile of CRUSAID.
 Some said that it also slowed public discussion of HIV/AIDS.

 By 2007, advances in medicine meant fewer demands on the individual hardship fund, and research was being prioritised and commercialised.
 The role for niche fundraising was diminishing.
-In 2011, the CRUSAID board voted to merge the charity with Terrence Higgins Trust.
+In 2011, the CRUSAID board voted to merge the charity with the Terrence Higgins Trust.